 Document Any Fixes You Make

 If you have made updates, entire remodels or even just small fixes, make sure you’re documenting everything you do.
 Whether it’s through before-and-after photos, a detailed spreadsheet of project costs or anything else, an appraiser can use that number to push the final value higher.
-This is especially important when you’re making structural improvements, such as updating the electrical breaker, rerouting plumbing lines or servicing an HVAC system – while these improvements aren’t as exciting as, say, a kitchen remodel, they can actually robustly increase the final number.
+This is especially important when you’re making structural improvements, such as updating the electrical breaker, rerouting plumbing lines or servicing an HVAC system – while these improvements aren’t as exciting as, say, a kitchen remodel, and incur some additional expenses like hiring an HVAC technician, they can actually robustly increase the final number.

 The home appraisal process can be tricky to manage, however, with a can-do attitude, you can make improvements to your house that will dramatically increase the final valuation.